 General Tips on How to Become a Physical Therapist in Georgia

-To become a physical therapist in Georgia, here are some common steps:
+To become a physical therapist in Georgia, here are some common steps.
+Be sure to check with the state licensing agency for specific state requirements:

 - Earn your Doctor of Physical Therapy Degree – Consider looking for physical therapy programs accredited by the Commission on Accreditation in Physical Therapy Education (CAPTE) which may help you ensure you meet certification requirements in the future.